georgebrindeiro/map_manager_api/map_manager_api.rst

 Concepts
 ========

+  TODO: SM: introduce the concept of backend, possibly with a drawing.
+Maybe fuse with the distributed system concept.

+Distribution System
+  This API aims at abstracting the database back-end in a way that would allow the latter to scale to a distributed system, conceptually able to scale to encompass all running robots on earth.
+This implies that the API will talk to a local node that cannot hold the whole data, and that data can be lost if part of the network collapses.
+This is shocking from a database point of view, but perfectly reasonable from a robotics perspective.

 Frame
   A frame is a coordinate frame located in 3-D space, linked to other frames through a set of uncertain transformations at different times.
   The uncertainty of the transformations are represented by a probability distribution over SE(3).